 He couldn’t keep them in stock, especially during the sweltering summer months.

-that mistake several years later.
-Buffett’s company, Berkshire Hathaway, is now
+He rectified that mistake several years later.
+Buffett’s company, Berkshire Hathaway, is now the largest

 “I’m the kind of guy who likes to bet on sure things,” said Buffett, who served on Coke’s board of directors for 17 years.
 “No business has ever failed with happy customers… and you’re selling happiness.”

 “I like wonderful brands,” he added.
 “If you take care of a great brand, it’s forever.”